 This gave Google an online reputation problem.
 People were turning to other search engines and social media for higher-quality search results.
 To curb it, they introduced a major update called “Panda” that made content quality a prerequisite for high search engine rankings, and they have been enforcing it aggressively over the last two years.

-Like the mayhem in the video – a driver’s blind spot – many websites and the people and companies responsible for managing them were hit hard by something they all knew about, but may not have expected to happen to them.
+Many websites and the people and companies responsible for managing them were hit hard by something they all knew about but may not have expected to happen to them.
 This presented a problem for businesses that had started to optimize their sites in the same manner as the larger media companies, with lots of low-quality content to increase rankings, and many companies saw their results tanking rapidly as a result.

 Google’s Panda update is just one example.
 Search engines are constantly tweaking their algorithms and what worked six months ago to rank your site may not work today.
 This, more than anything else, is why you need an ongoing search optimization program.